Should Anti-Depressants Be Taken?

 Taking anti-depressants often leaves the patient with a sense of shame.
 They feel they lack character or self-control and that they wouldn't need it, if only they had more willpower, then the medication wouldn't be needed.
-The need for anti-depressants are the same as any need for any other medication.
+The need for anti-depressants is the same as any need for any other medication.
 If you have difficulty breathing due to asthma, you need an inhaler, insulin for diabetes, Prilosec for acid reflux, anti-depressants for a chemical imbalance in your brain.
 Needing an anti-depressant is the same as any other time your body is not functioning the way it needs to.

 Although, it is important to understand that anti-depressants are for those who truly have an imbalance in their brain chemistry.
 This is more than to treat the blues.
 This is to treat a reoccurring, chronic condition.

 Do You Believe That Anti-Depressants Are A Legitimate Cure for Anxiety or Depression?

 Types of Depression Symptoms

 Anti-depressants are not for everyone, but they truly can improve your quality of life.
 If you are thinking, should I go on an anti-depressant, then you should be evaluated by your doctor.
 Anti-depressants are not just for the depressed.
 Anxiety and depression are actually two very common symptoms of the same thing-- an imbalance in your brain chemicals.

 Some good indicators that you need to be evaluated include:

 - Severe Anxiety: It's alright to feel blue, or less than your best sometimes, but when it starts affecting your daily life, then that's when you need to seek help.
 Help may mean a counselor, meditation, and sometimes medication.
 Some ideas that might go through your mind is that everyone else seems to be happier, more prosperous, more talented, more gifted than you are.
 You feel like you are just not good enough.
 These are not normal well-balanced emotions.